Voineagulab/RettProject/README.md

 3. The codes in this repository are now executable.

 ## geneCounts.R ######################################
-This file counts the number of RNASeq transcripts aligned to each gene.
+This script generates gene-level quantification of RNASeq reads.

 ## DEAnalysis.R ##################################